Corey Seager Player Props: Rangers vs. Tigers

 Corey Seager At The Plate

-- Seager has picked up a hit in 80.4% of his 46 games this year, with more than one hit in 37.0% of those games.
+- Seager has picked up a hit in 37 of 47 games this year, with multiple hits 17 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.